rikurauhala/rsa/documentation/implementation.md

     - The Python *secrets* module is used for reliable random number generation
     - If the number yielded by the generator is even, one is added to make it odd
 2. Use the Miller-Rabin algorithm to test for primality
-    - 64 rounds are used
+    - 64 rounds are used in this application
         - The value is arbitrary, but high enough
-3. If the test is passed return $n$, otherwise go to step 2
+3. Return $n$ if the test is passed, otherwise go to step 2

 ### Encryption and decryption